bahaelaila7/PRISM_LT_EPA/README.md

 `$sh run.sh`

+The script will download the EPA L4 Ecoregions (without state boundaries), and PRISM_LT data, then it will start processing to produce `prism_lt_epa.db`.

-### WARNING: The PRISM_LT dataset is huge; As of this writing, it's ~559GB and spans from Jan 1895 to Feb 2025.
+### WARNING: The PRISM_LT dataset is huge; As of this writing, it's ~559GB and spans Jan 1895 to Feb 2025.
 As such I have commented the download command in `run.sh`.
-Uncomment the line if you need to download PRISM_LT data.
+Uncomment the line if you want to download PRISM_LT data.